PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-11 08:28:48
+Last updated: 2024-04-11 08:29:21
-Random Quote: Life is a long journey where maps were drawn by a fool. - Juan Nepomuceno Guerra
+Random Quote: Lies are necessary, when the truth is too difficult to believe. - Pablo Escobar